dendie-sanjaya/ai-analitycs-sentimen/README.md

-## AI Service Analytics Sentiment Produc
+## AI Service Analytics Sentiment Product
+This system analyzes product comments to transform text data into valuable insights on customer sentiment.
+By automatically classifying comments, it provides a clear overview of consumer opinions, helping you make better business decisions.

 ### Table of Contents
 1.  **Introduction**